Ruthenibacterium

 Ruthenibacterium is a genus of Gram-negative, obligately anaerobic, non-spore-forming bacteria within the family Oscillospiraceae.
 The genus was first described in 2016 with the identification of its type species, Ruthenibacterium lactatiformans, isolated from human feces.

 Taxonomy

 The genus Ruthenibacterium was established by Shkoporov et al. in 2016 following the isolation and characterization of two novel strains (585-1^{T} and 668) from the feces of healthy human subjects.
 Phylogenetic analysis based on 16S rRNA gene sequences indicated that these strains formed a distinct lineage within the family Oscillospiraceae, with less than 92% sequence similarity to their closest relatives, including Anaerofilum pentosovorans and Gemmiger formicilis.

 Species

-Currently, the genus comprises a single validly published species:
+Currently, the genus comprises two validly published species: